 Get a comprehensive energy audit, including a blower door test, to identify sources of air infiltration.

-Have your heating and cooling systems tuned up regularly, at least once year.
+Have heating and cooling systems tuned up every year or two.

 Going All the Way: Save a Lot of Energy and Money, But Will Take 3 to 15 Years to Pay for Themselves